Guiiseell/Curso2021-2022/HandsOn/Group10/selfAssessmentHandsOn1.md

 - [x] Includes a description of the application user interface

 ## Comments on the self-assessment
-The read me is yet to be completed as well as a proper and completed dataset in order to allow us to complete our project.
+The readme is yet to be completed as well as a proper and completed dataset in order to allow us to complete our project.
+,,,